Manage velocity and capacity

 The yellow line indicates the actual velocity average (in story points) across sprints.
 ALM Octane calculates this average from all completed sprints in the release.

 You are managing a team working on the development of an online shopping application.
 Your team is assigned to the first release with four members.
-How do you plan your team's velocity and capacity?
+How do you plan

 Before the release begins, enter an expected velocity:

 To get this number, you realize and decide: